jorritfolmer/puppet-splunk/README.md

 #### `package_source`

+  Optional

-  Optional and for Windows only.
-Use this to point to the .msi installation file.
+  * For Windows: Use this to point to the .msi installation file.
   This can be a UNC path like \\DC01\Company\splunkforwarder-6.6.1-aeae3fe0c5af-x64-release.msi
+  * For Linux: Use this to point to the URL of a Splunk RPM file.
+WARNING: this will cause the entire RPM file to be downloaded at *every* Puppet run by the package provider, even though it is already installed.
+Create your own local repository if you don't want this.

 #### `splunk_os_user`